Tibet 08 Days Overland tour

 In Lhasa, travelers will find numerous restaurants serving Tibetan, Indian, Nepali, and Western cuisine.
 Momos, steamed or fried dumplings stuffed with meat or vegetables, are a popular delicacy.
 Chinese food is widely available in Tibet’s major towns.

-Food Safety Tips in Tibet
+Food Safety Tips During Tibet 08 Days Overland Tour;

 - Ensure your food is thoroughly cooked and served hot to eliminate bacteria.